-The switching power path on the PCB should be routed to encompass the shortest possible length to minimize radiated switching noise energy (that is, EMI) and conduction losses in the board.
-Failure to take proper precautions often results in EMI problems for the entire PC system and noise-related operational problems in the power-converter control circuitry.
+The switching power path should be routed on the PCB to encompass the shortest possible length to minimize radiated switching noise energy (EMI) and conduction losses in the board.
+Failure to take proper precautions often results in EMI problems for the entire PC system and noise-related operational problems in the power converter control circuitry.
 The switching power path is the loop formed by the current path through the input capacitors and the power MOSFETs, including all interconnecting PCB traces and planes.
-Using short, wide interconnection traces is especially critical in this path for two reasons: it minimizes the inductance in the switching loop, which can cause high energy ringing, and it accommodates the high current demand with minimal voltage loss.
+Using short and wide interconnection traces is especially critical in this path for two reasons: it minimizes the inductance in the switching loop that can cause high energy ringing, and it accommodates the high current demand with minimal voltage loss.

-When a power-dissipating component, such as a power MOSFET, is soldered to a PCB, it is recommended to use vias liberally both directly on the mounting pad and immediately surrounding it.
+When a power dissipating component (for example, a power MOSFET) is soldered to a PCB, it is recommended to liberally use the vias, both directly on the mounting pad and immediately surrounding it.
 Two important reasons for this are improved current rating through the vias and improved thermal performance from vias extended to the opposite side of the PCB, where a plane can more readily transfer the heat to the air.
-Make a mirror image on the opposite side of the PCB of any pad being used to heat-sink the MOSFETs.

-This helps achieve the best thermal dissipation in the air around the board.
-To further improve thermal performance, use the largest pad area possible.
+Make a mirror image of any pad being used to heatsink the MOSFETs on the opposite side of the PCB to achieve the best thermal dissipation in the air around the board.
+To further improve thermal performance, use the largest possible pad area.